denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Essays & Chapters (Refereed)

 1. "Materiality," forthcoming in *The Cambridge Companion to Literature in a Digital Age*, ed.
    Adam Hammond.
-Cambridge UP, 2022.
+Cambridge UP, 2023.
-2. "Anonymous, Massively Collaborative, Trans-human," chapter submitted and forthcoming in *Rethinking Authorship in Comparative and Historical Perspectives*, ed.
+2. "Anonymous, Massively Collaborative, Trans-human," in *Rethinking Authorship in Comparative and Historical Perspectives* [in Japanese], ed.
 Haruo Shirane and Tomi Suzuki.
 Iwanami Shoten, 2022.
 3. "Reading Platforms: A Concise History of the Electronic Book" in *The Unfinished Book*, ed.
 Alexandra Gillespie and Deidre Shauna Lynch.
 Oxford UP, 2021.
 4. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
 Mads Rosendahl